SciBorgs/SciGuides/projects/jv-robotics/Day 1/Intro.md

 We use this in conjunction with **Github**, a website that gives us a **free server** to put our code onto and **get our code from**.

-## Farewell
+>That is all!
 Farewell young aspiring Sciborgs programmer!
 Head over to [the Setup guide](./Setup.md) to continue your journey.